kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 And right now, imagine what would have happened if Ruby developers collectively rejected Rails for all these reasons.

 <h2>Understand the business process leading the app</h2>
-Before accepting or rejecting a JavaScript library/framework, have a clear understanding of the project goals.
+Before accepting or rejecting a JavaScript library/framework, have a clear understanding of the project's goals and business requirements.
 Understand what the app must do before rejecting the tools that can help you build it.

 Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently for my comfort.
 But if I'm building an app that users will open up and then use for a long time (like they would with Excel), Ember's a great option here.